YesWiki/yeswiki/SECURITY.md

 ## Supported Versions

-The 2 last major versions of YesWiki are currently being supported with security updates.
+The two last major versions of YesWiki are currently being supported with security updates.

 | Version             | Supported          |